-For many, mouse pads have become a commodity -- or even unnecessary -- with many optical mice claiming to work on most surfaces you throw at 'em.
-But when it comes to PC gaming, a mouse pad can be a crucial ally guaranteeing an level and/or extra-slick surface to ensure smooth, precise, error-free movements.
-And if you’re going to add an accessory to your RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?
+For many, mouse pads have become a commodity -- or even unnecessary -- with many optical mice claiming to work with most surfaces.
+But when it comes to PC gaming, a mouse pad can be crucial, guaranteeing a level and/or extra-slick surface.
+That means smooth, precise, error-free movements.
+And if you’re adding an accessory to an RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?

-There is an ever-growing number of RGB mouse pads available online.
-But a lot of those come from vendors most have never heard of, and others may not have the features you have in mind.
-Mouse pads may sound simple enough once you’ve decided on a material, but when you toss in RGB lighting strips and customization software, it becomes easier to get buyer’s remorse.
+RGB mouse pads are becoming more readily available online.
+But many come from companies you've never heard of, and others may lack the features you have in mind.
+Mouse pad shopping might sound simple once you’ve decided on a material, but when you toss in RGB lighting strips and customization software, it's easier to get buyer’s remorse.

 Quick Shopping Tips

-- Do you have an available USB port?
-RGB mouse pads need something to power all those colorful lights.
-If you don’t want to sacrifice a port, look for a pad with a USB passthrough port or consider ditching RGB altogether.
+- Can you spare a USB port?
+RGB mouse pads need something to power those pretty lights.
+If you don’t want to sacrifice a port, look for a pad with USB passthrough or consider ditching RGB altogether.

 - Hard or soft?
-Hard, plastic surfaces are more slippery, so your mouse will quickly glide across the surface with minimal force from your hand.
-These are best reserved for more competitive gamers (or at least those with a mouse with CPI control).
+Hard, plastic surfaces are more slippery, so your mouse will glide rapidly with little force from your hand.
+These are best reserved for more competitive gamers (or at least players with a mouse featuring CPI control).
 Alternatively, soft cloth mouse pads generally offer more precise control.

-- Does it come with software?
-If there’s no software, it’s likely that you won’t be able to customize the mouse pad lighting’s colors or effects, and if you are, the options will be limited.
-Most of the mouse pads on this list feature free software for controlling the lighting.
+- Is there software?
+If there’s no app, you likely won’t be able to customize the lighting’s colors or effects.
+And if you are, options will be limited.
+Most of the mouse pads on our list have a free app for controlling the RGB.

 - How many RGB zones do you want?
-An RGB zone is individually customizable via software, so if you want to see more than one color at a time on your mouse pad, make sure you buy a pad with at least 2 RGB zones.
-Note that RGB zones are different than “RGB LEDs."
+An RGB zone is individually customizable via software, so if you want to set it to show more than one effect simultaneously, make sure you get a mouse pad with at least 2 RGB zones.
+Remember, RGB zones are different than “RGB LEDs."

 The Best RGB Mouse Pads You Can Buy Today

-The SteelSeries QCK Prism is the best mouse pad with RGB.
-It’s not just a light show; the QCK Prism is fully outfitted for serious gaming.
-The square within the RGB border easily comes off, allowing gamers to choose between its hard polymer side for speedy gaming or the micro-textured soft cloth surface for greater control.
-It’s almost like getting two mouse pads in one.
+SteelSeries' QCK Prism is the best RGB mouse pad.
+Currently $40, it's not just a light show; the QCK Prism is well-fitted for serious playing.
+The square within the RGB border easily peels off, so you can between its hard polymer side for speedy gaming or micro-textured soft cloth surface for increased control.
+It’s like two mouse pads in one.